memfault/interrupt/_drafts/best-of-binutils.md

 `-d` to display the assembly code for all executable sections.
 `--disassemble=<symbol>` to display the assembly for just one function

-Let's walk through a few examples of the types of questions we can answer by utilizing objdump.
+Let's walk through a few examples of the types of questions we can answer with objdump.

 #### Inspecting Stack Usage